A-Slimani/Automater/README.md

 - Add options for search with flags

 ## Improvements
+Automated Bing Search
+- still buggy sometimes will not search the word
+- doesnt complete all 90 points maybe just make it go for longer

+- If page doesnt load retry
 - General console output info
-- Automated search still buggy sometimes will not search the word
-- If page doesnt load retry